 - Keep your supporters warm, by updating your JustGiving page with inspiring progress messages, they'll receive notifications and feel engaged with your experience.
 Some people do videos on the actual day and if you've kept people updated, they may donate again to celebrate with you.

-Please remember that fundraising shouldn’t have to cost you a fortune.
+Please remember that fundraising shouldn't have to cost you a fortune.
 An effective fundraiser should cover their costs and raise a decent amount for the charity effort.
-If you would like to discuss any of these ideas in detail, then please email our friend Simon Moran at the MS Society.
+If you would like to discuss any of these ideas in detail, then please email us at firstname.lastname@example.org

 Enjoy your training and we can't wait to see you at the 10in10.